Exact results in two dimensional chiral hydrodynamics with gravitational anomalies: Correspondence with ideal chiral fluid constitutive relation

 We now show that the relation (\ref{tmumu}) can be put exactly in the form governing an ideal chiral fluid.
 Let us recall that the familiar(textbook) ideal fluid constitutive relation is given by the well known formula

 where $~\epsilon~$ and $p ~$are the energy density and pressure, respectively.

-The above relation, as it stands, does not properly account for chirality and has to be modified.
+Just as the above relation(which is the zeroth order contributing in a gradient expansion) cannot account for dissipative effect it also fails to account for chirality.
+Here we consider the modifications brought about by chirality.
 In two dimensions chiral vectors or tensors must satisfy properties similar to (6) or (5).
 Note that chirality is an algebraic property which should be manifested at the classical level itself.
 To incorporate these features in (\ref{consti}), replace the velocity $~u_{\mu}~$ by the chiral velocity vector,

 It is easy to see that (\ref{chiu}) satisfies the chiral condition